 Chicken – Chubby Chicken Strips and Fried Chicken Pieces (but milk in manufacturing facility for all chicken products)

-Breakfast – Hashbrowns (but milk in manufacturing facility), Eggs, Ham (but milk in manufacturing facility), and Bacon (eggs, ham, and bacon are noted here since they may be cooked on same surface as dairy-containing margarine.
+Breakfast – Hash Brown (but milk in manufacturing facility), Eggs, Ham and Sausage (but milk in manufacturing facility for both meats), and Bacon (eggs, ham, and bacon are noted here since they may be cooked on same surface as dairy-containing margarine.
 Request griddle oil only for cooking, which is non-dairy) White and whole wheat toasts are made in a facility with dairy.

 - Fries and Sweet Potato Fries – In addition to being fried in common oil with dairy-containing menu items, the fries are seasoned with A&W seasoning that is processed in a facility with dairy.